rforssen.net / iot / app

 int

-Consecutive read failures since last successful reading.
+Consecutive read failures since last successful read.
 Resets to 0 on success.
 Triggers reinit at 20.

 uptime_s